The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 However, Willett dug deep in Dubai in 2018, going on to win the trophy at Jumeriah Golf Estates with a stunning performance.
 A final round of 68 did the business for the Yorkshireman, as he was able to see off Patrick Reed and Matt Wallace by two strokes and claim the top prize.

-McIlroy is Britain’s most successful golfer in this tournament, picking up two wins to date.
-Also, Matthew Fitzpatrick claimed the trophy in 2016, beating Tyrell Hatton to the line, with Danny Willett coming out on top two years later with a fine two-stroke victory.
-Three different Britons have won three of the five DP World Tour Championships from 2015 to 2019.
+McIlroy is Britain’s joint most successful golfer in this tournament, picking up two wins to date.
+Also, Matthew Fitzpatrick claimed the trophy in 2016, beating Tyrell Hatton to the line, and in 2020 when he finished ahead of 2009 winner Westwood.
+Danny Willett also came out on top in 2018 with a fine two-stroke victory.
+Three different Britons won four out of six DP World Tour Championships from 2015 to 2020.

-Despite this being on the European Tour, it is still notable that no player from the United States has managed to win it thus far, with the aforementioned Patrick Reed coming closest when tying for second place in 2018.
+Despite this being on the European Tour, it is still notable that just a single player from the United States has managed to win it thus far, Collin Morikawa in 2021.